On Saturday I went to Western Wayne High School's play with my mom and brother. The cast and crew did a great job putting on “Beauty and the Beast.”

 See Kevin, even though we swept you this weekend I can still be nice (insert rebuttal here).

-Page 2 of 2 - Sunday only continued a nice weekend.
+Sunday only continued a nice weekend.
 Sean and I went bowling and had a lot of fun.
 We each won a game and broke 100 when we won.
 I also had, not only my first strike in awhile, but a double strike.

 Sean came right back and also had a double strike in the next game.
 It was very interesting.
 It's never a competition when I play against him and we had plenty of shared high fives for great games.